Meghan Markle Dresses Casually In Prince Harry’s Clothing As She Prepares For Her Upcoming Due Date

 “No, it’s actually very sweet.
 It’s a very sweet, nurturing thing to ask.
 We’re nearly there,” she replied.

-Prince Harry and the Duchess of Sussex have remained very tight lipped regarding the upcoming baby for obvious privacy reasons.
+Prince Harry and the Duchess of Sussex have remained very tight-lipped regarding the upcoming baby for obvious privacy reasons.
 The baby’s gender and name have not yet been announced.
 For the royal couple, keeping these details private allows them to hold on to at least one part of their lives that is just theirs.
 They announced that they were expecting back in the fall of 2018 and emphasized that they intended to give their baby as normal a life as possible, according to The Cut.

 Harry and Meghan will live in Frogmore Cottage where they will have the opportunity to raise their baby in a more private environment.